celestiaorg/celestia-app/specs/src/specs/shares.md

 ## Parity Share

 Parity shares use the namespace [`PARITY_SHARE_NAMESPACE`](./consensus.md#constants).
 Parity shares are the output of the erasure coding step of the data square construction process.
-They occupy quadrants Q1, Q2, and Q3 of the extended data square and are used to reconstruct the original data square (Q0) in the case of a data withholding attack.
+They occupy quadrants Q1, Q2, and Q3 of the extended data square and are used to reconstruct the original data square (Q0).
 Bytes carry no special meaning.

 ## Glossary